Calm Australia beat favourites India for sixth Cricket World Cup crown

 Australia beat India by six wickets for sixth ICC Cricket World Cup title

-Head and Labuschagne guided Australia’s chase after their bowlers put on a brilliant display to dimiss batting powerhouse India on 240 run.
+Travis Head and Marnus Labuschagne guided Australia’s chase after their bowlers put on a brilliant display to dismiss batting powerhouse India for 240 runs.

 Australia have pulled off an upset by beating hosts and undefeated tournament favourites India by six wickets to win the ICC Cricket World Cup 2023 in Ahmedabad and extend their staggering record of title wins to seven.